 The Ghost Tower

-The Ghost Tower at Arsenal Park is another quirky structure that can be found in Fayetteville.
+Another quirky structure in Fayetteville is the Ghost Tower at Arsenal Park.
 Unlike the Bordeaux and Tallywood towers, this one is not an advertising scheme.

 This giant metal frame is an approximation of the towers that once made up the arsenal facility that produced weapons here in the 1800s.
 During the Civil War, General William T. Sherman destroyed the arsenal to weaken Confederate Troops.